mathjax/MathJax-docs/web/errors.rst

 the TeX code that it is typesetting, it usually replaces the TeX with an error message (in red on a yellow background) to inform you of the problem.
-The :ref:`tex-noundefined` and :ref:`tex-noerrors` extensions modify that behavior, however.
+The :ref:`tex-noundefined` and :ref:`tex-noerrors` extensions modify that behavior.
 The first prevents error messages when an undefined macro is used (it displays the undefined macro name in red as an indication of the problem), while the second prevents error messages entirely, and simply displays the original TeX code inside an outline box.
-Note that the :ref:`tex-noundefined` extension is included in the :ref:`combined components
+Note that the :ref:`tex-noundefined` extension is included in the :ref:`combined components <combined-components>`.
-<combined-components>`.

 .. _tex-parse-errors: